L'Hirondelle - CAP108

 - Security Deposit: €200.00

-- For long term lettings, more than 28 days, the price is €1200 per calendar month, utilities included with the exception of landline telephone calls which will be charged at the same rate as France Telecom.
+- - Available for long term lettings for more than 28 days, approx price of €1200 per calendar month, utilities included with the exception of landline telephone calls which will be charged at the same rate as France Telecom.

 CAP108 - Hi Mike and Mavis,